Justin-Sawyer/recipes-and-deliveries/README.md

 		- This is the case.
 As the site grows, the parts that are inaccessible may change, however.
 It will probably be more practical to allow anonymous users acces to the online recipe (rather than its card included in the box), for example.

-	- If I do decide to register, I get full access to the site, but am not obligated to contribute
+	- If I do decide to register, I get full access to the site, but am not obligated to contribute.

-		- While the ideal would be for everyone to contribure to the community, this is probably not practical in reality.
+		- While the ideal would be for everyone to contribute to the community, this is probably not practical in reality.
 Some members will always choose to remain "in the shadows", and they are welcome to do so.

 ## Professionals and Aspiring Chefs